Grab a drink at these extraordinary watering holes and you'll leave with either a great story or a great picture. And maybe a ghost or two.

 Herbs and Rye − From the street, you’d never know that a sophisticated bar hides behind a brick cinderblock.
 The vibe, music, dim lights, and drinks by era (feeling Rat Pack or Golden Age?) make it a place to be.

 The Sand Dollar Lounge − An iconic blues bar in Chinatown, the center stage has been graced with Muddy Waters, BB King, and even Mick Jagger.
 If you’re craving a relaxed atmosphere, live music and craft cocktails, this is your spot.

 Mob Museum Bar − Where else are you going to have to venture down to the basement of a museum, grab a seat at the bar, and have a bartender slide you over an old-fashioned, hidden in a hollowed book, all while he presses his index finger to his lips?
 This Prohibition-inspired spot is like time-travel without all the restrictions.

 Rosina − Called a “cocktail retreat,” Rosina is a small bar with limited seating of only 65, creating an intimate environment.
 Pearls and metallic shades of black, gold and burgundy decorate the walls, along with a red button you can press when you simply need champagne.

-Bond − Inside The Cosmopolitan, this sophisticated lounge is hidden behind a curtain, and subtle lighting and gold tones feel like you got the invite to the most secret club.
+Bond − Inside The Cosmopolitan of Las Vegas, this sophisticated lounge is hidden behind a curtain, and subtle lighting and gold tones feel like you got the invite to the most secret club.
 The menu is built for every taste or dining desire, with drinks like the Breakfast Martini or The Spicy Fifty.